-DES-3526:4#delete snmp community dlink

-Command: delete snmp community dlink

-show snmp community

-Purpose Used to display SNMP community strings configured on the Switch.

-Syntax show snmp community {<community_string 32>}

-Description The show snmp community command is used to display SNMP community strings that are configured on the Switch.

-Parameters < community string 32> - An alphanumeric string of up to 32 characters that is used to identify members of an SNMP community.
-This string is used like a password to give remote SNMP managers access to MIB objects in the Switch's SNMP agent.
+DES-3500:4#delete snmp community dlink Command: delete snmp community dlink show snmp community Purpose Used to display SNMP community strings configured on the Switch.
+Syntax show snmp community { <community_string 32="">}</community_string> Description The show snmp community command is used to display SNMP community strings that are configured on the Switch.
+Parameters <community_string 32=""> - An alphanumeric string of up to 32 characters that is used to identify members of an SNMP community.
+This string is used like a password to give remote SNMP managers access to MIB objects in the Switch's SNMP agent.</community_string> Restrictions None.